docker/docs/get-started/part3.md

 You can run `curl http://localhost` several times in a row, or go to that URL in your browser and hit refresh a few times.
-Either way, you'll see the container ID randomly change, demonstrating the load-balancing; with each request, one of the five replicas is chosen at random to respond.
+Either way, you'll see the container ID change, demonstrating the load-balancing; with each request, one of the five replicas is chosen, in a round-robin fashion, to respond.

 ## Scale the app